ON THIS PAGE:

 Only two titles, from the original series (While The Clock Ticked and The Wailing Siren Mystery) appear with photographic covers featuring publicity shots of Parker Stevenson and Shaun Cassidy from Universal's The Hardy Boys / Nancy Drew Mysteries television series.
 While the Clock Ticked made its paperback debut in this format; although the copyright page on later editions of this title gives its first date of publication as 1974, yet others give the date as 1979 (the latter is undoubtedly correct).

-The Wailing Siren Mystery first appeared as a Format A paperback in 1977, although that was quickly replaced with the Format F reprint with a red cover.
-In 1978, the book was reprinted; this time sporting a white cover.
-This white printing is considerably more scarce than the earlier red variant, making it one of the rarest Armada Hardy Boys releases of all.
+The Wailing Siren Mystery first appeared as a Format A paperback in 1977, although that was quickly superseded with the Format F reprint, which initially bore a white cover.
+This 1977 white printing is considerably more scarce than the later red variant (first issued in 1978), making it one of the rarest Armada Hardy Boys releases of them all.

 The novelisation The Hardy Boys And Nancy Drew Meet Dracula (And Other Stories) also features a photographic cover – see Other Armada Titles.)